dalbay/Node.js-Tutorials/README.md

 	}
 	```
 - Install **nodemon** - a development dependancy.
-  - nodemon automatically restarts the node application whenever we make changes to files in the working directory.
+  - nodemon automatically restarts the node application whenever we make changes to files in the working directory and save it.
   - Local install: **```npm install nodemon  --save-dev```**
   - nodemon will add a devDependencies and a scripts element to the package.json file:
     ```JavaScript